BankCx/BankAPI/README.md

-# Bank of Cx - Bank API
+# Bank of Checkmarx - Bank API